 The skin on our hands loses volume over time, revealing visible veins and tendons and creating a ropey appearance on the back of the hand.
 Unlike most of our skin, hand skin is almost always exposed.
 In warm weather, that often means damage from harmful UV rays, while in cold weather, going without gloves exposes hands to the drying effects of low temperatures.

-Using moisturizer, ensuring hands are protected by sunscreen while outdoors, and wearing gloves during the winter or while doing other tasks that can damage the skin all are ways to help keep your hands from showing signs of aging.
+Using a moisturizer, ensuring hands are protected by sunscreen while outdoors, and wearing gloves during the winter or while doing other tasks that can damage the skin all are ways to help keep your hands from showing signs of aging.
 But even those who use good hand-care practices at some point likely will find their hands are adding unwanted years to their appearance.

 That’s why hand rejuvenation is the perfect option for many individuals who want to restore the youthful beauty their hands once had.
 Here are three of the best cosmetic procedures for hand rejuvenation.